|Accommodation | International Flights | Domestic Flights | Tours | Travel Insurance | Car Hire | Visas | Shopping | Dating | Humour|

 Although trains are not the favourite mode of transport of the Aussies, you can get around most of the country (except Tasmania) by train and now, after more than a hundred years of talking about it, they have even built a railway to Darwin!
 See our page on rail journeys for more info...

-Visitors from places such as Europe and Japan may
+Visitors from places such as Europe and Japan may be

-is relatively slow and used mainly for freight.
+and used mainly for freight.

 As a result, travel between major cities will not only be faster by air, but often cheaper as well depending on the route you wish to travel.
 Train travel between cities is more scenic, and tourists are likely to see more of Australia travelling by train than they would otherwise see, as well as cutting down on their carbon footprint.
 It is also often a cost effective way of getting to regional towns and cities, which don't have the frequent and cheap flights found between the capital cities.